Skip to content

 30. Reports total volume (or percentages) sourced from third-party supplying mills that come from the supplying mills' own operations and third parties?

-The company publishes mill-wise public summary reports which contains information on sources of FFB for supplying mills.
-However, it is unclear if the summary reports are available for all of the supplying mills and data between two and five years old.
+The company publishes mill-wise public summary reports that detail the sources of FFB for its supplying mills.
+However, it is unclear if these summary reports are available for all supplying mills, and data is between two and five years old.

 This indicator is disabled as the company sources only directly from mills.